Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What causes an ACH return?

-ACH returns occur when an Automated Clearing House payment can’t be completed.
-When this happens, an ACH return code is generated; this code provides a reason for the return.
+ACH returns occur when an Automated Clearing House payment can’t be completed, perhaps due to inaccurate or incomplete information or insufficient funds.
+When this happens, an ACH return code is generated, providing a reason for the return.

 What is ACH return fee?

-When ACH returns occur, a fee is charged.
+When ACH returns occur, especially due to insufficient funds, a fee can be charged.
 It’s similar to how a bounced check incurs a fee.
-How much this fee will cost varies, but generally it costs around $2 to $5.
-The consumer pays this fee.
+The amount is generally around $2 to $5.

 How long does an ACH refund take?